Open-Rights-Exchange/ore-bp-docs/README.md

 ## Technical Requirements

 [ORE Block Producer Technical Requirements](./bp-technical.md) -
-ORE Block Producers should run a minimum hardware configuraiton and launch thier chain using the provided configuration and Genesis file
+ORE Block Producers should run a minimum hardware configuration and launch their chain using the provided configuration and Genesis file(s)

 ## Apply to become a Block Producer

-For now, AIKON will be screening all BP candidates to ensure that we strike the right balance between professionalism, decentralization and security.
+For now, AIKON will be screening all BP candidates to ensure that we strike the right balance between professionalism, decentralization, and security.
 If you haven’t yet been pre-approved as a BP please fill out this form to apply: [ORE Block Producer Request Form](https://aikon.typeform.com/to/MCi6j2)